 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

-The school spent materially more on action 1.3 related to increased expenditures for math materials.
-The school also spent less for action 1.2 related to budgeted but unfilled positions.
+The school spent materially more on action 1.3 related to increased expenditures for math materials

 A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.